v-zhuravlev/zabbix-notify/README.md

 **All:**
 -	All configuration is done in Zabbix web-interface(no config files anywhere)
 -	UTF8 supported
 -   HTTPS/HTTP proxy supported(see how at the end)

 **Slack:**
 -	Color coding events depending on Trigger Status and Severity
--	Recovery message from Zabbix will be posted as new message (--slack_mode=event)
+-	Recovery and acknowledgements from Zabbix will be posted as new messages (--slack_mode=event)
--	Recovery message from Zabbix will update and then delete already posted message in Slack (--slack_mode=alarm)
+-	Acknowledgements(Zabbix 3.4+) will be attached as replies to [Slack message thread](https://slackhq.com/threaded-messaging-comes-to-slack).
+Recovery message from Zabbix will update and then delete initial problem message as well as all acknowledgements. .(--slack_mode=alarm)
+-	Acknowledgements will be attached as replies to Slack message thread.
+Recovery message from Zabbix will update initial message.(--slack_mode=alarm-no-delete)
 -	JSON can be used to compose Slack messages.
 See Slack [message attachments](https://api.slack.com/docs/attachments)

 **HipChat:**